Skip to content

 • Monitor the number of 5xx error responses.

-Note: Amazon S3 doesn't assign additional resources for each new prefix.
-It automatically scales based on call patterns.
-As the request rate increases, Amazon S3 optimizes dynamically for the new request rate.
+Note: When you create a prefix, Amazon S3 doesn't automatically assign additional resources for the supported request rate.
+Amazon S3 scales based on request patterns.
+As the request rate increases, Amazon S3 dynamically optimizes for the new request rate.

 Resolution